-IoT technology captures data streaming in real time from the Internet of Medical Things (IoMT) – such as wearables and other medical connected devices that monitor exercise, sleep and other health habits.
+IoT technology captures data streaming in real time from the Internet of Medical Things (IoMT) – such as wearables and other medical connected devices that monitor exercise, sleep, and other health habits.
 This IoT data enables precise diagnoses and treatment plans, improves patient safety and outcomes, and streamlines care delivery.

 Transportation and Logistics

 IoT with geofence-enabled location intelligence and AI, deployed across the value chain, can deliver greater efficiency and reliability for transportation and logistics companies.
-This technology can improve service quality, reduce downtime and boost customer satisfaction.
-It can also enhance safety and reduce costs by managing, tracking and monitoring connected vehicles, freight and other mobile assets in real time.
+This technology can improve service quality, reduce downtime, and boost customer satisfaction.
+It can also enhance safety and reduce costs by managing, tracking, and monitoring connected vehicles, freight and other mobile assets in real time.

 IoT applications are used to address many real-world issues – traffic congestion, city services, economic development, citizen engagement, and public safety and security.
-Smart cities often embed IoT sensors into the physical infrastructure, such as streetlights, water meters and traffic signals.
+Smart cities often embed IoT sensors into the physical infrastructure, such as streetlights, water metres and traffic signals.

 Learn More About Industries Using This Technology